ritesh-chauhan0x1/ritesh-chauhan0x1/README.md

 <h3>EXPERIENCE</h3>

-I've experience working in a private company and as a freelancer.
+I've experience working in a Many Porject .

 I've spent most of my time as a developer with the following stacks:
 ## 💻 Tech Stack